throneteki/throneteki/docs/implementing-cards.md

 #### Cancelling or replacing events with interrupts

 Some cards (primarily saving cards) allow the player to cancel an effect.
-The `handler` method is always passed a `context` object that allows the handler to cancel the event.
+The `handler` method is always passed a `context` object that allows the handler to cancel the `event` within it.
 Such abilities must also be passed `canCancel: true` in the declaration.

 ```javascript
 this.interrupt({